PostHog/posthog.com/contents/tutorials/ruby-on-rails-analytics.md

 ### Capturing custom events

 The snippet provides autocaptures of pageviews, clicks, inputs, and some other events.
-If you want customization, you must set up custom event capture.
+If you want to capture events which are more nuanced or unique to your product, you must set up custom event capture.

 If we want to capture when someone submits a new article, we can call `$posthog.capture()` with the author string and an event name we choose.
 In `app/controllers/articles_controller.rb`, this looks like this: